ibexa/documentation-developer/docs/administration/back_office/multifile_upload.md

 !!! caution

-    If you want to load the multi-file upload module, you need to load the JS code for it in your view, as it is not available by default.
+    If you want to load the multi-file upload module, you need to load the JS code for it in your view, as it's not available by default.

 ## Use multi-file upload